MA Cognitive Science (Humanities)

 College: Arts, Humanities & Social Sciences

 You will choose more specific courses in the sub-disciplines such as: Processing Formal and Natural Languages (Informatics) and Knowledge and Reality (Philosophy), as well as Year 2 courses from Psychology and Language Sciences.

 You can choose from informatics courses in language processing, neural computation, robotics and vision, or machine learning; or from linguistics courses in language evolution, language acquisition or speech processing; or from philosophy courses in ontology of mind, theories of mind, theories of truth or ethics; or from psychology courses in psycholinguistics, memory and perception, attention, development or neuropsychology.

 As Year 3.
-In place of the group project undertaken in Year 3 you will undertake an individual research project.
+In addition, you will undertake an individual research project*. (*Revised 13 August 2018 to provide more accurate information.)

 Find out more about the compulsory and optional courses in this degree programme.